Gonzalez’s blast off of Hader lifts Twins over Brewers, 7-5

 UP NEXT

-The two-game series ends Wednesday with right-hander Kyle Gibson (11-5, 4.24 ERA) starting for the Twins; the Brewers hadn’t announced a starter.
+The two-game series ends Wednesday with Twins RHP Kyle Gibson (11-5, 4.24 ERA) facing Brewers LHP Gio Gonzalez (2-1, 3.20 ERA).
 It is one of 13 MLB games being broadcast on YouTube during the second half of the season.